 When it comes to writing, who needs to revise?

-You do.
-We all do.
 But where do you start?
-What are you looking for?
 How do you decide what to rewrite, what to cut, what to add?

-In this one-day workshop, editor and writer Kitty Sheehan will walk you through the revision process, a step at a time, bringing confidence and clarity to your writing.
+Kitty walks you through the revision process, a step at a time, bringing confidence and clarity to your writing.

-Here are a few skills you’ll gain after your day with Kitty:
+A few skills you’ll gain after your sessions with Kitty:

 Quick recognition of the “junk” words in your writing